 Restore from Backup changes with a “Manage with DEP” workflow

 The “Restore from Backup” is available as an action with DEP workflows.
-However only app settings will be restored.
+However by default only app settings will be restored.
 Device settings — such as local restrictions, bluetooth state, etc. — are not restored.
+Restore from Backup can perform a full device restore on DEP devices, if you follow specific instructions.

 Doing more with DEP devices